pimarc/pms50-gns530/readme.md

 ## Maps
 There are 3 maps available (1 for GNS430).
 You can use the CLR button to declutter map information.
 The first declutter level hides roads and airspaces.
 The third map is a terrain map using 4 colors:  red below 500AGL, yellow between 500AGL and 1000AGL, green between 1000AGL and 1500AGL, black above 1500AGL.

-All procedures have now an associated map that displays all the procedure waypoints.
+All procedures have now an associated map that displays the procedure waypoints.

-Note: there is a bug in the sim if the airplane has more than 4 maps (CTD).
-So in case of dual combination GNS530/GNS430, I had to remove the GNS430 maps from display.

 ## Flight plan loading
 19 flight plans can be loaded.